Samuel21002/Spare-time-projects/README.md

 **Lainalapiot (Lainaamo)** : A *group-project* using Python / Django, HTML, CSS and Bootstrap.
 The project name is arbitrary but this showcases the knowledge in full-stack development using Django.

 ## JS:
-**Todo Webite** : Using HTML / CSS and JavaScript, a simple front-end ToDo list, which saves users tasks to the browser cache.
+**Todo-List Webite** : Using HTML / CSS and JavaScript, a simple front-end ToDo list, which saves users tasks to the browser cache.
+NOTE!
+Run project via a local server eg. VSCode Live Server